-Keith E. Cantú is a doctoral student in Religious Studies (concentration in South Asian religions with an additional emphasis in European medieval studies).
+Keith E. Cantú is a PhD Candidate in Religious Studies (concentration in South Asian religions with an additional interdisciplinary emphasis in European medieval studies).

 Recent publishing experience includes co-editing a compilation of Bengali Bāul songs entitled City of Mirrors: Songs of Lālan Sā̃i, published by Oxford University Press (South Asia Research series).
 This large work spanning over 600 pages features numerous translations and annotations made by the late Carol Salomon, and is the first major academic publication on the nineteenth-century poet Fakir Lālan Sāi.
 Keith has also published four articles in the Bengali language in the journal Bhabnagar, as well well as his MA Thesis (completed at the University of Washington) entitled Theurgy and the Snake: The Yoga Kalandar and Bengali Sufism.
 Currently he is working with a colleague on a new annotated edition of Śrī Sabhāpati Swāmī’s OM: A Treatise on Vedanta and Raja Yoga, first published in 1880.

 Keith has had the honor of being a Teaching Assistant for four courses in the Religious Studies department so far: Zen Buddhism, Religious Approaches to Death, Gods and Goddesses of India, and Islam and the West: 750-1850, and looks forward to future teaching opportunities in the department.
-He is currently a TA for the Department of Global Studies course Global Culture and Ethics.
+He has also served as a TA for the Department of Global Studies course Global Culture and Ethics.